getzola/zola/docs/content/documentation/getting-started/configuration.md

 - [zenburn](https://github.com/colinta/zenburn)

 Zola uses the Sublime Text themes, making it very easy to add more.
-If you want a theme not on that list, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).
+If you want a theme not listed above, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).